danog/MadelineProtoDocs/old_docs/API_docs_v102/types/InputEncryptedChat.md

 The following syntax can also be used:

 ```
-$InputEncryptedChat = -147286699; // Numeric chat id returned by request_secret_chat, can be positive or negative
+$InputEncryptedChat = -147286699; // Numeric chat id returned by requestSecretChat, can be positive or negative
 ```